Fonta1n3/FullyNoded/Readme.md

 Bitcoin Core includes a ton of functionality that is not shown to the user in the [GUI](https://www.computerhope.com/jargon/g/gui.htm), this functionality must be accessed by using the [command line](https://en.wikipedia.org/wiki/Command-line_interface) aka CLI, doing so can be quite tedious where tiny typos will return errors.
 Fully Noded does the hard work of issuing the CLI commands to your node in a programmatic and reliable way powered by the taps you make on your iPhone.
 The purpose of Fully Noded is to allow users a secure and private way to connect to and control their node, unlocking all the powerful features Bitcoin Core has to offer without needing to use CLI.

 Fully Noded needs to connect to the computer that your node is running on in order to issue commands to your node.
-It does this either using [SSH](https://en.wikipedia.org/wiki/Secure_Shell) or [Tor](https://lifehacker.com/what-is-tor-and-should-i-use-it-1527891029).
+It does this using [Tor](https://lifehacker.com/what-is-tor-and-should-i-use-it-1527891029).

 Connecting to your nodes computer is the first part, once connected Fully Noded then needs to be able to issue [RPC commands](https://en.bitcoin.it/wiki/API_reference_(JSON-RPC)) to your node.
 It issues these commands to your [local host](https://whatismyipaddress.com/localhost) over [curl](https://curl.haxx.se).
 In order to be able to do that Fully Noded needs to know your RPC credentials,  `rpcusername` and  `rpcpassword`.